Sfjck/Phys395/Assignment4/Readme.md

-To compile and run (problems 1 & 2):
+**Problems 1 & 2, compile, run, and plot:
 bash runme.sh
-view results in plots.pdf
+View results in plots.pdf

+**Problem 2 optional, make animation: gnuplot makeAnimation.gpl
-To animate double pendulum (problem 2, optional): gnuplot makeAnimation.gpl to end animation early, spam ctrl+c in the terminal (may vary based on setup)
+To end animation early, spam ctrl+c in the terminal (may vary based on setup)

-For problem 3, output of time to flip data is in flipTimeX.fit, where 3^X is level of zoom (0 is no zoom) To reproduce fit files, use (IC = Initial Condition):
+**Problem 3, output of time to flip data is in flipTimeX.fits, where 3^X is level of zoom (0 is no zoom).
+To reproduce fits files:
 ./ICSweep N
-Where 2N+1 is the dimension of the .fit image
+Replace N with 1 integer between 1 and 500 (inclusive) Where 2N+1 is the dimension of the .fits data
-(eg N=10 will produce an 11x11 image)
+(eg N=10 will produce an 21x21 image)
-The full sweep may take several minutes to hours to complete, depending on N Use N = 10 for low res, fast sweep (~5min)
+The full sweep may take several minutes to hours to complete, depending on N Use N = 10 for a low res, fast sweep (~5min)

-**To Do
-loops for zooms